Opeyemi Disu · SM·001

 The room dims.

 Out at the end of Foreshore Road, past Oriental, there is a jetty.
 Elysium Beach Club.
-The family business — restaurant, lounge, the lagoon at the foot of the deck.
+One of the family businesses: restaurant, lounge, the lagoon at the foot of the deck.
+The others stay off the record.

 A boat ride across the water, at Ikare, is the beach house.
 Same family.
 Slower light.